 For many people, hiring a lawyer after a car accident is like having a safety net.
 You may hope you don’t need to use this resource – just like an insurance policy or an emergency savings account – but you make the wise move to have it lined up, just in case.
 (Except that, unlike an insurance policy or emergency fund, having this safety net in place won’t cost you anything.)

 It’s also true that, in these instances of serious injuries, your chances of getting better are, unfortunately, tied to your means to pay for the best treatment available.
-That’s precisely why you need to get every dollar of compensation you are entitled to as a result of the accident.
+That’s precisely why you need to get every dollar of compensation you are entitled to as a result of the car crash.

 If your only experience with the courtroom is through the trials that appear on television and in movies, it’s no wonder that you are hesitant to put yourself and your family through this ordeal.
 Trials seem chaotic, risky, and nerve-wracking.